Brain Fitness Online

 We have a website just for Emeritus students.
 You can access it by going to (sdcestudent55.com).
 On this site, you will find:

-Information for Summer 2022 (schedule, details on some classes, meet the instructors and registration tutorials)
+Information for Fall 2022 (schedule, registration tutorials, details on some classes, flyers and much more.

 Student Guides (Guide to understanding online instruction, Guide to using Zoom, Guide to find your class on the sdce.edu website)